-Туре Description Active Directory Collects information about your domains and Active Directory objects within the domains, such as users, groups, sites and trusts.
+Туре Description Active Directory Collects information about your domains and Active Directory ® objects within the domains, such as users, groups, sites and trusts.
 Computer Collects information specific to a computer, such as printers, shares and security policies.
 Exchange Collects information about your Exchange organization and permission information about your organization's mailboxes, stores, public folders, contacts, groups, and group members.
 File Storage Analysis Collects information about your network's file storage capacity and usage.
-Microsoft SQL Collects information about your Microsoft® SQL Servers®.
+Microsoft SQL Collects information about your Microsoft ® SQL Servers ® .
 NTFS Collects information about your NTFS structure- files, folders, and permissions.
 Registry Collects registry keys and values from available registry hives.

-i NOTE: The remote registry service needs to be enabled for the collection of some attributes.
+Table 14.
+Types of on-premises discoveries included in Enterprise Reporter i NOTE: The remote registry service needs to be enabled for the collection of some attributes.